Edric-Matwiejew/more_with_bash/README.md

 	bg 1

-Which will start the process running in the background. bg ['job spec'] is equivalent to starting a command with '&'
+Which will start the process running in the background. 'bg [job spec]' is equivalent to starting a command with `&`

 	watch -t -n1 "date +'%H:%M:%S' | tee -a loged" &*/dev/null &

-To see a list of foreground and background processes with their corresponding' job spec':
+To see a list of foreground and background processes with their corresponding 'job spec':

 	jobs